Blog Barista: Sam Nadarajan | February 12, 2020 | Developer Tools | Brew time: 9 min

 Additionally, related request types can be associated together under a request group.
 This brings an additional level of clarity to the customer portal and makes it easier for customers to use.
 Here is an example of request groups and requests:

-If your organization also utilizes Confluence as its online collaborative wiki, a specific Confluence space can be connected to a specific Jira Service Desk project.
+If your organization also utilizes Confluence as its online collaborative wiki, a specific Confluence space can be connected to a specific Jira Service Management project.
 How-to and self-help articles can be written in the designated Confluence space and appear in the customer portal when customers search for help.

 For example, if a “Reset Password” request type has been configured in the customer portal, a Confluence article may explain the steps involved in resetting a password.
 So when customers search for “Reset Password” in the customer portal, the Confluence article will also appear in the search results.
 When used properly this can reduce the number of requests your agents receive and allow customers to resolve their issues without any wait time.
 Your Service Desk team can benefit by addressing more complicated requests that come in through the portal.

 Queues divide Service Desk tickets into different buckets of work.
 Agents can use these queues to prioritize their work appropriately.
 Queues are configured based on JQL queries and will show issues accordingly.
-Here is an example of what queues look like in Jira Service Desk:
+Here is an example of what queues look like in Jira Service Management:

 Service Level Agreements (SLA’s)